In order for us to continue as successfully as we currently are, your help is needed to recruit more Arborfield Veterans to our Association.

 If you wish to join or are a past Member wishing to re-join you can do this directly via Paypal Payment Only HERE

-If you prefer to use a paper option then download the Membership Application Form HERE
+If you prefer to use a Direct Debit then download the printable Membership Application Form HERE

 Full Membership – All former and serving Apprentices and their successors are eligible for Full Membership.
 Completion of an Apprenticeship is not a prerequisite.

 Associate Membership – Any individual of the Military or Civilian Permanent Staff of The Schools and Colleges and upon request, any former Apprentice of a unit that does not have its own similar Association.
 The Committee may also offer free Associate Membership to persons who have given outstanding support and help to the Association.

 Honorary Membership – At the discretion of the Committee any person not entitled to Full or Associate Membership but who has rendered services to The Schools and Colleges, and/or the AOBA.
 Honorary Members are entitled to all facilities, benefits and rights open to Full and Associate Members, except for voting rights.